ClodaghMurphy/pandsproject2019/README.md

  <li>**4.
 What the python code in this project does**</li>

-Pandas Python Code File Name | Description
+Python Code File Name | Description
 ------------ | -------------
-Analysis 1 | Loads a segment of hardcoded data into a dataframe Analysis 2 | Reads a text file into a dataframe Analysis 3 | Top and tail the list
+1Analysis  | Loads a segment of hardcoded data into a dataframe 2Analysis | Reads a text file into a dataframe 3Analysis | Top and tail the list
-Analysis 4  | Print the data types in the data set Analysis 5 | Print index details
+4Analysis  | Print the data types in the data set 5Analysis  | Print index details
-Analysis 6 | Print column titles
+6Analysis  | Print column titles
-Analysis 7 | Print values contained in the table/dataframe
+7Analysis  | Print values contained in the table/dataframe
-Analysis 8 | Print statistical summary of the data Analysis 9 | Sort the records by a particular column or columns Analysis 10 | Print slices of data
+8Analysis  | Print statistical summary of the data 9Analysis | Sort the records by a particular column or columns 10Analysis | Print slices of data
-Analysis 11 | Assignment of values into cells and new columns Analysis 12 | Rename columns
+11Analysis | Assignment of values into cells and new columns 12Analysis | Rename columns
-Analysis 13 | Write the dataframe to a csv or xls file Analysis 14 | 5 pandas commands to display descriptive statistics Analysis 15 | Content
+13Analysis | Write the dataframe to a csv or xls file 14Analysis | 5 pandas commands to display descriptive statistics 15Analysis | Generate univariate boxplot
-Analysis 16 | CContent
+16Analysis | Generate histogram
+17Analysis | Generate scatter matrix
+18Analysis | Content
-Analysis 17 | Content
+19Analysis | Content
-Analysis 18 | Content
+20Analysis | Content

  <li>5.
 List of all the references used in completing the project</li>